avocadowastaken/babel-plugin-direct-import/README.md

 ##### Transformation of namespace imports:

-Namespace imports are complicate to analyze, that's why we skip them.
+Namespace imports are hard to analyze, that's why we skip them.

 ```jsx
 import * as MUI from "material-ui";